Easter Weekend 7th April – 9th April 2023

 This event is all about nostalgia & adventure & fun.
 Launching into the canyons of Karapiro, passing by unique geology, onwards thru the cambridge countryside, passing under historic bridges, crossing the vast Waikato plains, sailing by historic towns, haul-out in the wetland labyrinth of the river delta at Hoods Landing.
 Ideal for all the family, a great adventure for the kids.
 The trip of a lifetime.

-History: Way back in 1985, several locals from the Hoods Landing Delta Swamp couldn’t agree on who had the fastest Seagull Outboard.
+Genesis: Way back in 1985, several locals from the Hoods Landing Delta Swamp couldn’t agree on who had the fastest Seagull Outboard.
 So it was decided that a race was the only way to settle the debate.
 That inaugural race started from the Karapiro dam & finished at the Tasman Sea.
 It took 4 days to complete the voyage & it’s unclear who the winner was.
-Moreover, the voyage was such a great adventure, that every Easter since, it became an annual event.
+Moreover, the voyage was such a great adventure, that every Easter since, it became an annual adventure event.

 Programme (Subject to changes on the day):